Darryl Hannah as Pris / Sean Young as Rachel - Bladerunner (1982)

 12. The Stepford Wives (1962)

 I agree with everything this chick is saying, but at the same time, just pointing it out won't solve the problem, if there is one.
-As a guy I can tell you we need to objectify you if you ever want to get pregnant.
-Even if it's just play-acting, dirty talk, bondage, safe words, etc., we need a way to access our inner savage, a way to feel powerful when every day we're forced to bow low to the system.
-Pop culture poisons gender relationships with its endless objectification (not ours), ever trying to reduce women to the same accessory status of the GQ male as a Rolex.
+As a guy I can tell you we need to objectify you if you ever want to get pregnant, which is your version of soul housing procurement.
+Even if it's just play-acting, dirty talk, bondage, safe words, etc., we need a way to access our inner savage, a way to feel virile when every day we're forced to bow low to the system, and we can't do that while staring into your eyes and being super romantic, not when we live with you day in day out for years.
+Savagery thrives only by dehumanizing and if you don't want your man to be a savage in bed sometimes then maybe your with the wrong man.
+Pop culture poisons gender relationships with its endless objectification (not ours), ever trying to reduce women to the same purchase value as a Rolex.
 But at the same time, if you don't want us to objectify, don't be mad if we make an object that looks like you instead, something that won't mind being objectified, a statue or a movie.
 Women take their staggering power of giving birth for granted.
-Men must build their children through art and technology; we shut off our Pygmalion valves only when compelled to do so and sometimes we can't even if we tried.
+Men must build their children through art and technology; we shut off our Pygmalion valves only when compelled to do so and sometimes we can't even then.
 So know that the next stage of life will be an automaton, birthed by man, fathered by woman.
 Instead of saying you're not ready to be a dad, ladies, think about how you want to raise these bleeping, glowing blobs of the New Flesh, these objects that dare look back in anger.
+Hmmmm?

 1. This info comes from my spirit guide and may or may not be 100% accurate, just true.